 “Let’s stop expecting life to be easy and start being comfortable with adversity, discipline, and uniqueness.”

-The ‘Purpose of Life Purpose’
+The Purpose of Life Purpose

 One truth needs to be acknowledged: whether we like it or not, we are not on this planet solely to enjoy ourselves and exist until the end of our time.

+We are here to contribute to the world and the people around us, while some form of sacrifice should be an expected part of life.
 Avoiding intentional ‘sacrifice’ by not putting effort into following your dreams will lead to a different kind of suffering that was not chosen and is therefore worse.
-Make the choice to invest your energy into the things that matter to you.
+Make the choice to invest your energy into the things that matter.

 “Choose your sacrifice, and within it, choose your suffering.
 It will find you in life regardless, so better choose a suffering you will enjoy.”

-Small vs Grand Life Purpose
+Small or Big Life Purpose

 That unique reason we are here might be very ‘simple’ or very significant, at least in human terms.
 Every life is important and so is every purpose.
-We should never compare ourselves to others, because everyone is on their journey for a specific reason, but we’re all contributing to the same cause.
+We should never compare ourselves to others, because everyone is on their journey for a specific reason, while we’re all contributing to the same cause.

+Almost every purpose can be considered small if we perceive it in the general purpose of humanity and the world.
 A political leader who initiated change might be considered to have had a much bigger purpose than a hospital nurse.
 Similarly, an inventor might seem to have a much greater purpose than someone who works a simple office job.

 “You can never really know how you touched the lives and the world around you, and what great, tiny purpose you might have already completed.”